aungmkd8d9/hrAppWithDart/README.md

 This project may cover some OOP concept but I think it may not close compared to the real-world project.
-I would be very pleased if you guys can recommended me something to get better on this app.